 - Make-Ahead Dessert: Not only is it quick to whip up, but you can also prepare it ahead of time, making it perfect for gatherings or a spontaneous treat.

-- Granny Smith Apples & Honeycrisp Apples: Provide a sweet and tart flavor profile to balance the sweetness of the dish.
+- Granny Smith Apples & Honeycrisp Apples: They add a sweet and tart flavor to balance the dish.

 - Lemon: Brings out the freshness of the apples and prevents browning.

 - All-purpose Flour: Helps thicken the apple filling so it’s not too watery.

 - Granulated Sugar: Sweetens the dessert.

 - Ground Cinnamon: Adds a warm, spicy flavor to the apple filling.